 - Add garlic to pan and stir for 1 minute or until fragrant.
 Add the spice mixture from the bowl and stir for 1 minute or until fragrant, about 1 minute.

-- Add the chipotle peppers/sauce, cilantro, roasted tomatoes.
-If you prefer a less chunky soup, you can puree the mixture using a immersion blender or regular blender.
+- Add the chipotle peppers/sauce, cilantro, broth, and crushed roasted tomatoes.
+If you prefer a less chunky soup, you can puree the mixture using an immersion blender or regular blender.
 If not pureeing, continue by adding pinto beans and black beans to the pot and bring to a boil.
 Once at a boil, reduce heat to medium-low, add corn tortillas and simmer for about 20-25 minutes.
 Make Crispy Cumin Tortilla Strips while the soup is simmering.

 - Add the cooked chicken to the pot and season to taste.